Categories: Packing, Travel Planning

 Bandana – Too many functions to list!
 But I’ll give you the condensed version: napkin, a Kleenex, a face mask, sweat band, rag.
 I actually tie mine to my handlebars which makes my bike very easy to find in the morning when all the bikes are lined up.

 Spoon and knife – I generally try not to check a bag when I go on one of our trips so I’ve had to decide against bringing a knife, but they are very handy for picnics.
 I’ve happily adjusted to “break” my bread and cheese using my hands.
 However, I always travel with a spoon – in Europe they often have small spoons on their yogurt containers, but there have been countless times when my wee spoon has come in handy.

 Multi-tool – Completely optional, but I like to be able to do minor adjustments.
 You will need to check your tool instead of doing carry-on.
 US regulations now allow tools smaller than four inches but the rules vary in Europe so to be safe I recommend checking it.

-If you are doing a spring or fall bicycle trip or joining us in Ireland, Scotland, or South America, you should also have the following items in your suitcase so you can pack them in your rear rack pack if you hit a cool weather system.
+You should also have the following items in your suitcase so you can pack them in your rear rack pack if you hit a cool weather system.

 Leg/Knee and arm warmers – These handy lightweight little bundles of comfort and joy can turn a cool miserable ride into near bliss.
 Make mine wool which is lightweight, soft, warm, and I think they stay put better than models with “gripper” elastic.
 Small and mighty don’t deny yourselves this secret weapon against the chill.